bayfrontmedia/leaky-bucket/README.md

 ## Leaky Bucket

-Framework agnostic throttling using the leaky bucket algorithm.
+Framework-agnostic throttling using the leaky bucket algorithm.

 A bucket has a defined capacity and leak rate per minute.
 Buckets can also store additional arbitrary data.